No-one-alone/no-one-alone.github.io/Homework_4/blog.md

  @Html.TextBox("firstColor", null, htmlAttributes: new { @class = "form-control", pattern = "^#([A-Fa-f0-9]{6}|[A-Fa-f0-9]{3})$", type = "text", placeholder = "#AABBCC", required = "required" })
 ...
 ```
 The @HTML.Label generates a html "label" element with the second parameter giving the text seen by the user.
 As for @Html.TextBox, it creates an (input type="text") element with specified name, value and html attributes.
-Note the use of the html pattern attribute wher a Regular Expresion is used to match against the user input and provides along with the "required" attribute some client side user input validation.
+Note the use of the html pattern attribute where a Regular Expresion is used to match against the user input and provides along with the "required" attribute some client side user input validation.
 The breakdown of the Regular Expression used here can be seen below.

 ```cs
     @* This is the breakdown of the Hexadecimal Color Code Regular Expression Pattern used below: "^#([A-Fa-f0-9]{6}|[A-Fa-f0-9]{3})$"